rmattam/anteater-test/README.md

 ```

-2. Make sure the mpi log files are in the current working directory of broken.py
+* Make sure the mpi log files and communicationCoefficients file are in the current working directory of broken.py

-3. Run broken.py
+* Run broken.py

 ```
 python3 broken.py 4

 ```

-4. broken.py generates the following task graph image:
+* broken.py generates the following task graph image:
 ```
 dotOutput.png
 ```

+### notes

 Checkout folders bug_1 and bug_2 to see the two scenarios where the broken.py code fails.
 * In each folder app.c is the C file that generated the MPI log files.